-Guide to using Confidential Mode in your Gmail mobile app [WALKTHROUGH]
+How to use Confidential Mode in your Gmail mobile app?
+[A Definitive Guide]

 App Builder Appy Pie: It is only recently that Google released a confidential mode for the desktop version of Gmail and it has emerged as an extremely important aspect and feature for several users.
 This feature makes it possible for you to compose a mail to include an expiration date.
 This means that you can set a date for any sensitive email that you are going to send out and, on that date, the email would self-destruct from the recipient’s mail inbox.
 This way you would not have to worry that the sensitive information would be sitting in their inbox, vulnerable and unprotected.
 This can be a great way to grant you some control over the details or information about your company or anything else pertaining to your company.